 - Director of First and Second Year Academic Success

 - (or the above’s designee)

 We encourage faculty members and any individual serving as a course instructor to include behavioral expectations in their course syllabi.
 Setting these expectations early on can help you address any concerns regarding a student’s behavior in the classroom and to better manage disruption in the classroom.
 Deaver Traywick, our Director of Institutional Planning and Accreditation Support, can be a valuable resource as you work to craft behavioral expectations for your students.
 Megan Pugh, the Dean of Students, can also serve as a resource to you should you have any concerns.

 Balancing FERPA and a Duty to Report

 The University values student privacy and works to remain compliant with the regulations outlined in the Family Educational Rights and Privacy Act (FERPA).
-If a student discloses that they are experiencing thoughts of harming oneself or others, please call the Health and Counseling Center or our Student Affairs Case Manager, Co-Kema Hines, immediately so they can connect with the student.
+If a student discloses that they are experiencing thoughts of harming themselves or others, please call the Health and Counseling Center at 828.251.6520 immediately to connect the student with the crisis services they need.
 You are not violating a student’s privacy by doing so, you are merely ensuring the prolonged health and safety of your student and the campus community.

 Anxiety or Depression